- What is the OIA and why was it created?

 Partner Members are defined as organisations/institutions with goals and objectives that are consistent with those of the OIA, but who do not meet the criteria of Full or Associate Membership.
 For example, these may be educational institutions, local or regional membership organisations, regulatory agencies, or international organisations, etc.

 How does an organisation become a member of the OIA?

-Please download the Membership Application (PDF) and return the completed form, with appropriate documentation and application fee to the OIA Secretariat via email (email@example.com).
+Please download the Membership Application (DOC) and return the completed form, with appropriate documentation and application fee to the OIA Secretariat via email (email@example.com).

 What does the OIA have to offer an organisation that is working to develop the osteopathic profession within their country?

 The OIA can provide information and documentation about models of osteopathic education, training, accreditation, regulation and safe practices.
 We have developed a brochure to assist with education about the osteopathic profession and the Global Osteopathic Reports provide details and examples of existing models of both streams of the profession and how they function within national health delivery systems across a range of countries.

 You can also participate in our annual conferences where member organisations can meet each other face to face and exchange information about successes and missteps when working to further the profession in their country.
 Membership in the OIA can facilitate connections and exchanges between members seeking regulation with those who have already achieved it in order to shorten their process and avoid wasting time.

 Why should I as an individual osteopath or osteopathic physician be concerned about being part of a global profession?
 What is in it for me?

 Each of us practices in a social and political context.
 Over the past years, the osteopathic profession has become further recognized and regulated in more countries.
 This leads to some greater visibility to the public and therefore greater referrals.
 The stronger the “brand recognition” of the osteopathic profession becomes worldwide, the better the recognition will become in individual countries and for individual practitioners.

 As an individual, how can I get involved?